 The genocide museum was once a secondary school before the Khmer Rouge happened between 1975 to 1979.
 In 1975, Tuol Svay Prey High School was taken over by the Khmer forces and converted it to a prison called the Security Prison 21 (S-21).
 It was a secret center of nearly 200 prisons where people were tortured and killed by the Khmer Rouge.

 Nearest building to the entrance is Building A with most of its rooms bare and only containing iron beds.
-It has a total of 20 cells with the first level having 10 cells used for detaining, interrogating, and torturing high rank officials.
-The upper floors have 5 cells each that also served of the same purpose as the first.
-Taking photos on some parts of the museum is not allowed, by the way.
+It has a total of 20 cells with the first level having 10 cells used for detaining, interrogating, and torturing high-rank officials.
+The upper floors have 5 cells each that also served the same purpose as the first.
+Taking photos in some parts of the museum is not allowed, by the way.

 Building C offers more space for detainees with the brick and wooden cells.
 The second floor of the building was a mass detention area.
 All floors of the buildings were also covered with braided barbed wires to prevent the captives committing suicide.
 One of the realities that some of the victims already considered committing suicide than suffering from tortures during the interrogation.

 It was estimated that the total number of people imprisoned in Tuol Sleng Genocide Museum is between 12,000 and 20,000.
 Out of these numbers, there are only 12 confirmed survivors.
 One room narrates the experiences of the survivors of the gruesome event.